DreamCloud Mattress Review

 The multiple layers all work together to provide a level of firmness that works for sleepers of all different weights, which is something that hybrid mattresses are good at doing.

-The company puts it between 5.5-7.5 on a 1-10 scale with 1 being soft and 10 being hard.
+The company rates this updated DreamCloud around a 6.5 on a 1-10 scale with 1 being soft and 10 being hard.
 This is nicely illustrated by the graphic that you can find on their website and that’s given below.

-We personally felt it to be around a 6.5 out of 10 (10 being the firmest).
-It was really comfortable due to the luxurious materials used in the quilted cover and foam layers.
+We personally felt it to be around a 6 out of 10 (10 being the firmest).
+It was really nice due to the luxurious materials used in the quilted cover and foam layers and it felt much more comfortable than the previous version that included latex layer in its construction that made it too firm for our preferences.

 Most hybrid mattresses feel on the firmer side to me, as I am significantly heavier than Kaye, and I tend to press through the top comfort layers and feel more of the support layers in most mattresses.